apertus-open-source-cinema/naps/_sources/index.rst.txt

-naps - The Apertus Relaxed Amaranth Packages Collection
+naps - The Relaxed Amaranth Packages Collection
 =======================================================

 .. warning::
    This manual is a work in progress and is seriously incomplete!

-Building Blocks & FPGA Designs powering the AXIOM micro camera written in Python & `Amaranth HDL <https://github.com/amaranth-lang/amaranth>`__.
-Mostly a place to experiment and figure out how to build things.

 .. toctree::
-   :maxdepth: 10
+   :maxdepth: 1
    :caption: Contents:

    intro
-   installation
-   modules
+   setup
+   getting_started
+   naps.soc
+   naps.platform